msv-lab/llm-play/README.md

 `FS_TREE` enables running commands for a subset of data, e.g.

-    llm-play --partition data/qwen2.5-7b-instruct_1.0/a_4ae91f5bd6090fb6 \
+    llm-play --partition-locally data/qwen2.5-7b-instruct_1.0/a_4ae91f5bd6090fb6 \
-             --partitioning-mode local-union \
              --relation __TRIMMED_CASE_INSENSITIVE__ \
              --output classes

 When data exported into CSV is truncated, the corresponding column name is changed from `Sample Content` to `Sample Content [Truncated]`.
-A CSV with `Sample Content [Truncated]` cannot be used as an input to `--map` and `--partition`.
+A CSV with `Sample Content [Truncated]` cannot be used as an input to `--map` and `--partition-*`.

 To convert between different formats, a transformation with an identity function can used: